adastrame/doctorwhoratings/README.md

-# Doctor Who Through the Ages"
+# Doctor Who Through the Ages
 An analysis of three metrics of the show for S01-S13